mydumper/mydumper/docs/myloader_usage.rst

       errors.
 Alternatively this scenario may give unpredictable results with :option:`--overwrite-tables`.

+.. option:: --source-db, -s

+   Database to restore, useful in combination with --database

 .. option:: --queries-per-transaction, -q

    Number of INSERT queries to execute per transaction during restore, default